 Verifying it works next time we see Apple Bonjour trying to look for a DNS-SD server:

 Nice.
 One blacklisted query and it’s done, I don’t get 1000 echoed queries back and forth between the two pi-holes as I did five minutes previously.
+Note that if you ever “disable blocking” in pi-hole the regex blacklist will also be disabled, so the pointer records in misc.dnsmaq_lines are the more elegant, proper solution.

 Ending the Apple Bonjour local loop